-The modern Iroquois men presented in these diptychs can be seen as the descendents of the four “Indian kings.”
+The modern Iroquois men presented in these diptychs can be seen as the descendants of the four “Indian kings.”
 They represent the continuity of the Haudenosaunee (Iroquois) and other Native peoples, while the kings serve as reminders of a long and fraught history of conflict and the struggle for recognition and respect.
-The presence of the contemporary Native men also reminds us of how constructed and idealized the Indian King portraits are, and opens up a space to imagine these leaders from 300 year ago as real people.
+The presence of the contemporary Native men also reminds us of how constructed and idealized the Indian King portraits are, and opens up a space to imagine these leaders from 300 years ago as real people.

 Jeff Thomas’ fascinating portraits comprise a large number of the works in the exhibit and most of them fit well.
 There are, however, three photographs depicting scenes from Thomas’ home town of Buffalo that seem out of place in an exhibit intended to reflect on the portrait.
 The urban scenes are all the more difficult to place since none of the works in the exhibit are presented with much background or contextual information.